FullToker/Geo-Information/Exercise/content/ex0.md

 1. This one — the overview, outlining what you need to do.
 2. Another one — a much more detailed, step-by-step guide to help you implement the tasks.

-You should start by reading this overview, and only refer to the detailed guide if you get stuck or need clarification.
+You should start by reading this overview, and refer to the detailed guide if you get stuck or need clarification.
-It’s **not necessary** to read the second document if you already understand what to do.
+It’s **not necessary** to read all details in the second document if you already understand what to do or how to do.

 ### Implementation